-We've been inspired by another of Eric Carle's amazing picture books, "I See A Song" is a beautiful book which transports the reader on a magical musical journey.
-As a violinist introduces himself at the beginning of the book he explains; "I see a song.
+We've recently been inspired by Eric Carle's "I See A Song" a beautiful picture book that transports the reader on a magical musical journey.
+A violinist introduces himself at the beginning of the book & explains; "I see a song.
 I paint music.
 I hear colour"

 As you start to read, the black & white illustrations of the violinist fade, & Eric Carle's wonderful artwork transports you through a colourful masterpiece.